esphome/esphome-docs/components/light/neopixelbus.rst

   - **async** (*Optional*, boolean): Use an asynchronous transfer.
 Defaults to ``false``.
 If enabled, the logger must be disabled even if bus 1 is used.

-- **esp32_i2s**: The recommended method for ESP32, but not available on the ESP32-S3 and ESP32-C3.
+- **esp32_i2s**: The recommended method for ESP32, but not available on the ESP32-S3 or ESP32-C3.
   Available on all output pins.
 Additional options:

   - **bus** (*Optional*): The I2S bus to use.
 The ESP32 has bus 0 or 1 available, but the ESP32-S2 only bus 0.